njase/dealii_experiments/expr2/README.md

-# Experiment 1: Comparing the Matrix based and MatrixFree method for vector valued function, without solver
+# Experiment 2: Comparing the Matrix based and MatrixFree method for vector valued function, without solver

 ## Introduction
-This code will numerically solve the Poisson equation as defined in [step-37](https://www.dealii.org/8.5.0/doxygen/deal.II/step_37.html) with the strtegies in [step-5](https://www.dealii.org/8.5.0/doxygen/deal.II/step_5.html) and [step-37](https://www.dealii.org/8.5.0/doxygen/deal.II/step_37.html) without the solver step
+This code will numerically solve the Laplace equation as defined in [step-20](https://www.dealii.org/8.5.0/doxygen/deal.II/step_20.html) with the strategies in [step-22](https://www.dealii.org/8.5.0/doxygen/deal.II/step_22.html)
+It will further solve the same Laplace equation using [step-37](https://www.dealii.org/8.5.0/doxygen/deal.II/step_37.html) without the solver step(currently)

 ## FE
+Q(k+1),Q(k) elements in 2D, with degrees 1

+TBD: 2D, with degrees 2 and 3
-FE_Q elements in 2D and 3D, with degrees 1, 2 and 3
+TBD: 3D, with degrees 2 and 3

 ## Remarks
 1. No solver used